Sleep and Your 1- to 2-Year-Old

 If you have an early riser, help keep sunlight from waking your toddler by keeping curtains or blinds closed.
 Also try putting a few safe toys in the crib — they may keep your child busy in the morning.

-Sleep problems that seem severe to you, such as recurring nightmares, should be discussed with your doctor./p>
+Talk with your doctor about any sleep problems that seem severe to you, such as recurring nightmares.